idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 ## Transfers Overview

-Transfers are how you move information up and down the MultiApp hierachy
+Transfers are how you move information up and down the MultiApp hierarchy

 There are three different places Transfers can read information and deposit information: